Child and Youth Care

 Child and Youth Care Practice: Advanced

 This course provides students with an opportunity to consolidate and enhance child and youth care practice skills.
-Using current and emerging theory and practice, students will be supported in the application of skills to new settings and in the development of additional skills.
+Using current and emerging theory and practice, students will be supported in the application and development of skills in various settings.
 The primary focus of the course will be children, youth and families at risk.

 CYCC 2452